SietseAchterop/Batradio/README.md

 batradio contains a KiCad project for a hat for the rpi (zero).
 It contains a 1Mbit 16 bit spi adc, mcp31331 and a 14 bit dac.
 Also a preamplifier and lowpass filter.

+### Status:

+This is the design of the prototype.
+There still is one error in this design.
+Pins 1 and 8 should be swapped and, eventually, a 100nF capacitor to ground should be connected to pin 2.

 ## Kernel module